 Eligibility for Title IV funds (federal student financial aid funds) is based on the courses the student takes each trimester (full-time, half-time, etc.).
+Franklin University courses that do not span the entire length of the trimester are considered modular courses.
 Title IV funds are only disbursed and retained by the University if the student starts the courses for which the funds were disbursed.
 Eligibility for these funds may be recalculated if the student withdraws from a course(s) during a trimester.
 If a federal student financial aid recipient is considered a withdrawal from the trimester, the student will be subject to a Return of Title IV Funds (R2T4) calculation to determine the student's actual earned federal student financial aid.

-The outcome of the R2T4 recalculation is dependent on the student's last day of attendance and how much federal student financial aid has been disbursed or is pending.
-The last day of attendance as determined by the institution from its attendance records as either the last day of academically related activity or the last day of classroom attendance.
-The date of determination of unofficial withdrawal for all students will be effective no later than the 14th day after the last day of attendance or academic related activity (see below Withdrawal Policy).
+The outcome of the R2T4 recalculation is dependent on the student's last day of attendance, how much federal student financial aid has been disbursed or is pending, and the number of days the student was scheduled to complete.
+Franklin University will not use a R2T4 Freeze Date and will therefore determine the number of days a student was scheduled to complete based upon the Title IV programs for which the student was eligible and which modules the student actually attended during the period.
+The last day of attendance, as determined by the institution from its attendance records, is either the last day of academically related activity or the last day of classroom attendance.
+The date of determination of an unofficial withdrawal for all students will be effective no later than the 14th day after the last day of attendance or academic related activity (see below Withdrawal Policy).
 This date is used to determine the percentage of the trimester that the student has completed and this percentage is applied to the amount of federal financial aid disbursed and pending to determine how much aid is earned for the trimester and how much needs to be removed.
 Weekends and non-class days are included in this calculation and institutional scheduled breaks of five (5) or more consecutive days are excluded from the calculation.
-A student will not be required to return any portion of their federal financial aid if they complete at least 60% of the term (as determined by the date of attendance reported by the instructor(s)).
+A student will not be required to return any portion of their federal financial aid if they complete more than 60% of the term (as determined by the date of attendance reported by the instructor(s)).

 Return of Title IV Funds Calculation Example - this example is not indicative of every situation.
 Each Return of Title IV Funds calculation determination is dependent on individual student circumstances.